 |1.
 Source Work Experience Placement |

-Completes Orientation to Work Experience on E-learn
+Completes Orientation to Work Experience on the school website

 Completes Workplace Health and Safety Short course requirements

 Accesses the following documents from the relevant Program Co-ordinator or Pathways Officer